For the first few minutes, the writing is

 To Map, Must Walk.

 The map is the finished work.
-It's what emerges after you've walked the territory.
+It emerges after you've walked the territory.
 And while a GPS route demands specific turns, a compass lets you wander while still knowing north.
 To make the map, you have to walk first.